EB-5 Frequently Asked Questions - EB5Investors.com

 What documents must be filed with the petition?

-Although every case is unique and various supporting documents can be submitted to validify the case, generally speaking, an I-526 petition package must include the proof that the required amount of investment has been made by the investor in an EB-5 eligible project and the project has received or will receive the investment.
-USCIS is also looking for documents with a detailed description of how the investment funds were obtained by the investor through legal means.
-Investors also need to include a business plan in the application packages, explaining how the required jobs will be created by the money they invested.
+Although every case is unique and various supporting documents can be submitted to validate the case, generally speaking, an I-526 petition package must include proof that the required amount of investment has been made by the investor in an EB-5 eligible project and the project has received or will receive the investment.
+USCIS is also seeking documents that provide a detailed description of how the investment funds were obtained by the investor through lawful means.
+Investors also need to include a business plan in their application packages, explaining how the required jobs will be created using the money they have invested.

 What documentation must be presented to prove that the investor’s funds came from a lawful source?

-Documents that can be used to prove the legal source of funds for an EB-5 application include tax return documents, pay stubs, bank statements, trading/bonds/stocks and other securities statements.
-If the principal petitioner obtains the investment funds as a gift from parents or other relatives, a legal declaration and documents to demonstrate the legal source of funds from the donors are also needed.
+Documents that can be used to prove the legal source of funds for an EB-5 application include tax return documents, pay stubs, bank statements, and statements for trading, bonds, stocks, and other securities.
+If the principal petitioner obtains the investment funds as a gift from parents or other relatives, a legal declaration and documents are also required to demonstrate the legal source of the funds from the donors.

 What is the procedure for an investor to qualify as an immigrant based on the investment?

 To obtain U.S. permanent residency through the EB-5 program, an investor needs to first locate a qualified EB-5 project and retain legal, tax and other necessary professionals.
-After due diligence is completed, the investor can start working on transferring the required amount of funds to the selected EB-5 project, while his or her immigration attorneys prepare and files an I-526 petition on the investor’s behalf.
+After due diligence is completed, the investor can start working on transferring the required amount of funds to the selected EB-5 project, while his or her immigration attorneys prepare and file an I-526 petition on the investor’s behalf.
 Upon I-526 approval, the investor becomes a conditional permanent resident of the U.S., either by filing an I-485 application to USCIS or a DS-260 to the U.S. consulate abroad.
-If the job-creating requirements are fulfilled, the investor can file an I-829 petition to USCIS at the end of his or her two-year conditional permanent residency.
+If the job-creating requirements are fulfilled, the investor can file an I-829 petition with USCIS at the end of their two-year conditional permanent residency.
 If approved, the investor becomes a permanent resident.

 How many eb-5 visas are available every year?

-Every fiscal year, about 10,000 visas are reserved for the EB-5 visa category, which are granted to EB-5 investors, their spouses and dependent children.
-Each country is allocated approximately 700 visas every year, while unused visas are distributed to investors from countries with high demands.
+Every fiscal year, about 10,000 visas are reserved for the EB-5 visa category, which are granted to EB-5 investors, their spouses, and dependent children.
+Each country is allocated approximately 700 visas every year, while unused visas are distributed to investors from countries with high demand.

 I want to invest in the USA and get a green card – is the EB-5 visa program suitable for me?

-The EB-5 Immigrant Investor Visa Program, created in 1990 by Congress, is aimed to incentivize foreign investment and stimulate the American job market.
-The program provides foreign investors a pathway to green cards, which also comes with access to world-class work, education and healthcare opportunities.
+The EB-5 Immigrant Investor Visa Program, established in 1990 by Congress, aims to incentivize foreign investment and stimulate the American job market.
+The program provides foreign investors a pathway to green cards, which also comes with access to world-class work, education, and healthcare opportunities.
 With strategic planning and in-depth due diligence, foreign investors can not only achieve their investment goals in the world’s strongest economy, but also enjoy the immigration benefits brought by EB-5.

 Is there an eb-5 visa waiting list?

-About 10,000 visas are reserved every fiscal year for the EB-5 visa category and each country can take up to 7.1% of the annual visa quota.
-Because of this country limit, investors from countries where EB-5 visas are oversubscribed may encounter extended waiting time before visa numbers are available for them.
+Approximately 10,000 visas are reserved each fiscal year for the EB-5 visa category, and each country is entitled to up to 7.1% of the annual visa quota.
+Because of this country limit, investors from countries where EB-5 visas are oversubscribed may encounter extended waiting times before visa numbers are available for them.
 Currently, only investors from mainland China and Vietnam are experiencing such visa backlogs.

-Should I hire an immigration attorney to help me with EB-5?
+Should I hire an immigration attorney to assist me with my EB-5 application?

 Investors need to understand that EB-5 is a complex process that requires professional knowledge and expertise in U.S. immigration, securities, investment, taxation, among others.
 Any unadvised decisions may damage one’s immigration benefits.
 An immigration attorney not only helps the investor navigate the complexity of EB-5, but can also provide significant advice on other aspects of U.S. immigration, including travel, study and employment, to avoid accidental violation of U.S. immigration regulations that might endanger one’s EB-5 application.